vmonaco/kloak/README.md

   <img src="figures/kloak.png"><br><br>
 </div>

 `kloak` is a privacy tool that makes keystroke biometrics less effective.
-This is accomplished by obfuscating the time intervals between key press and release events, which are typically used for identification. **This project is still in the prototype stage.**
+This is accomplished by obfuscating the time intervals between key press and release events, which are typically used for identification. **This project is experimental.**

 ## Usage

+There are two ways to run kloak:

+  1. As an application
+  2. As a Linux service

+### As an application

-Compile `kloak` and the event capture tool `eventcap`:
+First, compile `kloak` and the event capture tool `eventcap`:

     $ make all

+Next, start `kloak` as root.
+This typically must run as root because `kloak` reads from and writes to device files:

+    $ sudo ./kloak

+**If you start `kloak` and lose control of your keyboard, pressing RShift + LShift + Esc will exit.** You can specify the rescue key combination with the `-k` option.

+Verify that `kloak` is running by starting in verbose mode:

+    $ sudo ./kloak -v
+    ...
+    Bufferred event at time: 1553710016364.
+Type:   1,  Code:  37,  Value:   1,  Scheduled delay   84 ms
+    Released event at time : 1553710016364.
+Type:   1,  Code:  37,  Value:   1,  Missed target     -7 ms
+    Bufferred event at time: 1553710016597.
+Type:   1,  Code:  37,  Value:   0,  Scheduled delay   39 ms
+    Released event at time : 1553710016597.
+Type:   1,  Code:  37,  Value:   0,  Missed target     -6 ms
+    Bufferred event at time: 1553710017039.
+Type:   1,  Code:  32,  Value:   1,  Scheduled delay   79 ms
+    Released event at time : 1553710017039.
+Type:   1,  Code:  32,  Value:   1,  Missed target     -3 ms
+    Bufferred event at time: 1553710017291.
+Type:   1,  Code:  32,  Value:   0,  Scheduled delay   80 ms
+    Bufferred event at time: 1553710017354.
+Type:   1,  Code:  39,  Value:   1,  Scheduled delay   94 ms
+    Lower bound raised to:   31 ms
+    Released event at time : 1553710017291.
+Type:   1,  Code:  32,  Value:   0,  Missed target    -33 ms
+    Released event at time : 1553710017354.
+Type:   1,  Code:  39,  Value:   1,  Missed target      0 ms
+    ...

+Notice that the lower bound on the random delay has to be raised when keys are pressed in quick succession.
+This ensures that the key events are written to `uinput` in the same order as they were generated.

+### As a service

+Download the latest [debian package](https://github.com/vmonaco/kloak/releases) or compile from source:

+    $ make deb-pkg

+This will create ../kloak_0.1-2_amd64.deb.
+Note that compiling the deb requires [genmkfile](https://github.com/Whonix/genmkfile).

+To install the package:

+    $ sudo dpkg -i ../kloak_0.1-2_amd64.deb

+To check that `kloak` is running:

+    $ sudo service kloak status

+To stop and start `kloak`:

+    $ sudo service kloak stop
+    $ sudo service kloak start

+To remove `kloak`:

+    $ sudo apt-get purge kloak

+### Troubleshooting

+#### Can't open input/output device

+`kloak` will attempt to find your keyboard device to read events from and the location of `uinput` to write events to.
+If `kloak` cannot find either the input device or output device, these must be specified with the `-r` and `-w` options, respectively.

-Determine which device file corresponds to the physical keyboard.
+To find the keyboard device for reading events: determine which device file corresponds to the physical keyboard.
 Use `eventcap` (or some other event capture tool) and look for the device that generates events when keys are pressed.
-This will typically be one of `/dev/input/event[0-9]`.
+This will typically be one of `/dev/input/event[0-7]`.
 In this example, it's `/dev/input/event4`:

     $ sudo ./eventcap /dev/input/event4
     Reading From : /dev/input/event4 (AT Translated Set 2 keyboard)